duffn/odin-tinyfiledialogs/README.md

 ./example -type:input
 ```

+## Building

+There are pre-built libraries available for multiple platforms.
+You may want to build your own, however.
+You can use the `build.sh` and `build.bat` files to build the libraries or as a starting point.

 ## Status

+- Tested on macOS arm64 and Windows amd64.
-Only tested on macOS arm64.
-There are Linux libraries that I built but they are completley untested.
-I also plan to support Windows anand I'd be happy to have help testing these platforms.
+- There are Linux libraries that I built but they are completley untested.
+- _Note:_ Windows UTF-16 functions are untested.

 ## License